bookofproofs/bookofproofs.github.io/_sources/history/19th-century/garavito.md

 **Julio Garavito** was a Colombian mathematician and astronomer who also contributed to political economy.

 ### Mathematical Profile (Excerpt):
-* Hermógenes and Dolores had seven children who were all born in Bogotá: José María Garavito Armero (1860-1904); Jorge Garavito Armero (1862-1920); Julio Garavito Armero (1865-1920), the subject of this biography; José Felipe Hermogenes Garavito Armero (1868-1869); Justino Garavito Armero (1871-1926); Fernando Garavito Armero (1874-1927); and María Teresa Garavito Armero (1877-1927).
 * Colombia had achieved independence from Spain in 1810 becoming the Republic of Gran Colombia, then became the Republic of New Granada before changing its name to the United States of Colombia in 1863, two years before Julio Garavito was born.
 * In 1875, at the age of ten, Julio Garavito began his schooling at the Colegio de San Bartolomé in Bogotá.
 * This college had been run by the Jesuits but, by the time that Julio began his studies there, it had been nationalised and was being run by the state.
-* Hermógenes Garavito faced bankruptcy, probably due to fluctuations in the foreign markets, and moved to Fusagasugá, about 55 km southwest of Bogotá, with the three youngest children Justino, Fernando and María Teresa while Julio and his two older brothers remained in Bogotá for their education.
-* We note that by this time there were only six children, José Felipe Hermogenes Garavito having died in 1869.
 * At the Colegio de San Bartolomé, Julio Garavito was taught mathematics by Luis María Lleras (1842-1885).
 * Garavito graduated from the Colegio de San Bartolomé in 1884 but again in this year the United States of Colombia saw a civil war which grew more serious in 1885, with a rebellion by radical groups from the Liberal Party against the government, leading to the Battle of La Humareda.
 * Luis María Lleras, Garavito's former mathematics teacher, was killed in this battle.